Overview

 When installing witboost, the customer should provide:

-• a target versioning system where all the repositories will be hosted (e.g. GitLab).
-Right now GitLab, Bitbucket Server and Azure DevOps are supported.
+- a target versioning system where all the repositories will be hosted (e.g. GitLab).
+Right now GitLab, Bitbucket Server, Azure DevOps, and GitHub are supported.

 Setup